Terms & Definitions

 Basic Service – When your electric utility, Eversource, is also your electricity supplier, you have a service called Basic Service.
-The Basic Service price is the price Eversource uses to calculate the Supply part of your Eversource bill.
-The Basic Service price changes every 6 months for residential customers and other small customers and more frequently for larger commercial customers.
+The Basic Service price is the price Eversource uses to calculate the Supply charge on your Eversource bill.
+The Basic Service price changes seasonally.
 If you sign a contract with an electricity supplier on your own or you participate in an electricity aggregation, such as Watertown Electricity Choice, Eversource will continue to deliver your electricity, but they will no longer be your electricity supplier, so you will no longer have Basic Service.

 Electricity supplier – An electricity supplier is a company that buys electricity on your behalf.
-The price that your electricity supplier charges appears in the Supply portion of your Eversource electricity bill.
+The price that your electricity supplier charges appears on the Supply portion of your Eversource electric bill.
 In Massachusetts, you can choose who your electricity supplier is.

 - Your electric utility, Eversource, can serve as your supplier.
 In that case, you have Eversource’s Basic Service, and Eversource both buys electricity for and delivers electricity to you.

-- You can select an electricity supplier on your own.
+- You can sign a private contract with an electricity supplier.
 In that case, Eversource only delivers electricity to you.

 - Your municipal government can establish an electricity aggregation and, with that program, the City can select an electricity supplier for you, as with the Watertown Electricity Choice program.
 In this case, Eversource only delivers electricity to you.

-Electricity supply (Sometimes referred to simply as supply) – This term refers to the electricity that is delivered.
-Electricity supply charges appear on the Supply portion of your Eversource electricity bill.
+Electricity supply (sometimes referred to simply as supply) – This term refers to the electricity that is delivered.
+Electricity supply charges appear on the Supply portion of your Eversource electric bill.
 Electricity supply charges are calculated by multiplying the amount of electricity you use (in kilowatt hours) by a price.
 Electricity supply charges do not include charges for the delivery of the electricity or for the maintenance of electricity-related infrastructure.
-Those charges appear on the Delivery portion of your Eversource electricity bill.
+Those charges appear on the Delivery portion of your Eversource electric bill.

 “Green” electricity – Green electricity is electricity that is generated by a renewable energy resource, such as solar or wind, and not by burning fossil fuels like gas, oil, or coal.

 Renewable energy – Renewable energy is energy generated by sources that we won’t run out of, such as the sun and the wind.
 Renewable energy sources also do not create the gases that cause climate change.
 (Traditionally, electricity has been generated by burning fossil fuels like coal, oil, and gas.
 Fossil fuels are available in a limited quantity, and burning them creates the gases that cause climate change.)
 Under Massachusetts state law, a variety of resources qualify as renewable.
 The main sources of renewable electricity are solar, wind, and small hydroelectric projects.
 Renewable electricity is electricity that is generated by renewable energy projects and is sometimes referred to as “green” electricity.

 Renewable energy certificates (RECs) – RECs are a method of keeping track of renewable electricity.
 One REC is minted for every 1 megawatt-hour of electricity generated.
 RECs are tracked in a central database known as the NEPOOL GIS (generation information system).
-Electricity customers who wish to be able to say they are purchasing “green” electricity from the grid can pay for RECs in addition to paying for the electricity they use.
-Purchasing RECs gives an electricity customer the right to say she has used the electricity generated by renewable energy systems.
+Electricity customers who wish to be able to say they are purchasing green or renewable electricity from the grid can pay for RECs in addition to paying for the electricity they use.
+Purchasing RECs gives an electricity customer the right to say he/she has used the electricity generated by the associated renewable energy systems.
 Once a REC is purchased, it is then retired so that no one else can purchase it and lay claim to having used the same renewable energy.

 Renewable portfolio standard (RPS) – The RPS is a minimum amount of renewable energy that is required by law in the electricity sold in a state by the utilities and other electricity suppliers.
 Massachusetts has an RPS, as do many other states.
 An RPS specifies both the amount and type of renewable energy that must be included.
 Because of the Massachusetts RPS, all electricity sold in the state includes a minimum amount of renewable energy.
 Massachusetts also has an APS, an alternative portfolio standard, which requires that all electricity include a minimum amount generated by alternative energy sources, which are typically highly efficient but not renewable.
 Read more on the Massachusetts DOER website.

-Opt up – To opt up is to choose an option in the Watertown Electricity Choice program that includes more than the standard level of additional renewable electricity.
+Opt up – To opt up is to choose an option in the Watertown Electricity Choice program that includes more than the standard amount of additional renewable electricity.

 Opt out – To opt out of the Watertown Electricity Choice program is to leave the program.
 You have the right to participate in the program for as long as you like, and to opt out at any time with no penalty or fee.